 A solid understanding of Oracle licensing is required whenever running Oracle software either on-premises or in AWS environments.
 It can be very easy to miscalculate the number of licenses needed and with Oracle being very fond of auditing their customers not having a solid understanding of the rules can be very expensive.
 Considering how expensive Oracle software is even modest deficiencies can cost hundreds of thousands or more.
 In this article we are going to start with the basics of Oracle editions, metrics, and the Cloud Policy.

-Oracle Editions
+Oracle Database Editions for AWS Deployments

 There are two separate editions of Oracle Database software that can be licensed.
 They are: Enterprise Edition (EE) and Standard Edition 2 (SE2).
 The choice of which edition to use is discussed in more detail here.